 The hardware you choose depends entirely on where and how you plan to display your banner.
 Most banners come with options for grommets (metal rings), pole pockets, or heavy-duty adhesive tabs.
 Grommets are incredibly versatile and work well with rope, zip ties, or hooks for attaching your banner to fences or walls.
 Pole pockets are sleeves sewn into the banner, perfect for sliding onto poles for a taut, clean display.
 For a simple and common solution, nylon rope is an easy and effective way to hang banners outside.
 Think about your specific location to decide which hardware will give you the most secure and professional-looking result.

-Installing Your Banner Correctly
+Get It Right: Installing Your Banner Securely

 The great thing about banners is their versatility; they are easy to set up on poles, walls, or fences.
 For a smooth installation, make sure your banner is pulled tight to avoid sagging or flapping in the wind, which can cause damage over time.
 If you plan to use your banner in multiple locations that require different hanging methods, you can often request more than one option.
 For example, if you need both grommets and pole pockets, be sure to specify this when you place your order.
 This small step ensures your banner is ready for any display opportunity that comes your way.